-Acts of Appearance assumed its form within a village of Adivasi paper mache artists from the Kokna and Warli tribes in Jawhar, in Palghar district.
+Acts of Appearance assumed its form within a village of Adivasi paper mache artists from the Kokna and Warli tribes in Jawhar district.
 Further inland from Dahanu, it is one of the most impoverished districts in Maharashtra.
 In Rajasthan, among her Jogi friends during Holi, Gill had first encountered people wearing store-bought masks to play-act various personas as part of the fun of the festival.
 In Maharashtra, she learned of the Bohada procession, held once a year in many Adivasi villages, in which the entire community participates in a ritual performance over several nights, to enact a mythological tale.
 The performers are chosen from among the residents and wear elaborate masks made by artists to represent different gods, demons, and ancillary figures.
 The Bohada masks take weeks to make, are sacred and consecrated, and constitute a moral and imaginative universe, but also conform to strict rules of creation as they represent powerful archetypes refined over generations of storytelling.
-After initiating a dialogue, Gill made a proposal to the acclaimed brothers Subhas and Bhagvan Dharma Kadu, sons of the legendary mask artist, Dharma Kadu.
-She wished to commission them, along with their families and fellow volunteers, eventually close to forty people in total, to create a new set of masks—not of gods or demons as per local tradition and lore, but rather as representing beings existing in contemporary reality.
+In 2014, Gill sought out the acclaimed brothers Subhas and Bhagvan Dharma Kadu, sons of the legendary craftsman Dharma Kadu, with a proposal.
+She wished to commission them, along with their families and fellow volunteers (more than thirty people in total), to create a new set of masks—not of gods or demons as per local tradition and lore, but rather as representing beings existing in contemporary reality.
 The interpretive creations were to come from them, with the suggestion that they embody different ages, distinctive individuals, the varied rasas (emotions) like love, sadness, fear or anger, and those experiences common to all humans, such as sickness, relationships, or aging.
 In the course of dialogue, animals were naturally understood to be a part of this universe.
 Later, precious objects entered the frame, as they are believed to have sentience too.
 Inhabiting these masks, a cast of ‘actor’ volunteers (including the artists) would later improvise and enact different real scenarios, 'across dreaming and waking states’, in and around the village.

 “A face with greenish tones and neatly parted hair, somewhat like a Noh theatre mask, is pictured within the narrow mirror hung over a dry stonewall.
 He is lean, appears slightly cross and stares back in a reversed gaze.
 This solitary stance leads one to deliberate over the masks we adorn daily that highlight individualistic tropes while immersed in a sea of digital interfaces.
 The ‘filtered’ portrait is after all not merely a social media tool but also a mask—one that is entrenched in a vicious loop of alienation and boredom, while disrupting the very notion of truth and self-image.
 Gill’s portrayal with masked beings proposes an alternative mode of engagement that inculcates what Elizabeth A. Povinelli has regarded as an “ontology of the otherwise”[1].
 There is a direct address to collective survival and vulnerabilities that navigate between the hidden and the revealed, shattering the assumed hierarchical spectrum of hyper-visibility.
 In this bind of intimacy and double consciousness, the photograph becomes the groundwork of resistance.”